• Skip to primary navigation

 • 1 teaspoon kosher salt divided

-• 1 - 2 poblano peppers, blistered, peeled and seeded (depending on how much heat you prefer)
+• 1 - 2 poblano peppers (depending on how much heat you prefer)

-• 1 tablespoon Italian Herbs Paste, or finely chopped basil or oregano
+• 1 tablespoon Gourmet Garden Italian Herbs Paste or 4 teaspoons chopped fresh oregano, or 2 teaspoons dried oregano

 • ¼ cup Panko breadcrumbs